akhilesh-w/logseq/pages/good discord bio.md

 - Programmer/Streamer, Art/Music obsessed.
 Mostly not serious, unless talking jokes.
 - Oddly insensitive to grades.
   Love jump scares and complexities.
+- Fighting myself I always lose
+- Trying to make a living off of code
+- I’m a full stack developer with an eye for design and an appreciation for practical, accessible solutions.
 -
 -
 -